 As a global company, Area9 Lyceum is committed to the mission of helping deliver the world’s best education outcomes validated by a long-term, scientific approach.
-We see it as part of our mission to make the latest in learning science and technologies available to underserved populations—leaving no one behind.
+We see it as part of our mission to make the latest in learning science and technologies available to underserved populations.

 The United Nations Sustainable Development Goals (SDGs) offer a bold vision: addressing some of the most pressing challenges in the world today.
 As each goal is pursued, we must consider the impact of learning and education for all, from workers who need to be retrained to children for whom equality in education is the gateway to a better life.